 Lack of Understanding Sex in Marriage

 Religious baggage can be a big roadblock to healthy physical intimacy.
-It can be hard to turn off the “don’t do it” message on your wedding day (especially for women).
-The “sex is dirty” mindset can keep you in a double-bind; I’m “supposed” to have sex with my spouse, but inside I still feel sex is somehow wrong.
+It can be hard to go from the “don’t do it” to “now just do it” on your wedding day (perhaps especially for women).
+The “sex is dirty” mindset can keep you in a double-bind; I’m “supposed” to have sex with my spouse, but inside I still feel sex is somehow wrong or dirty.

 Religious messages have also been used to wound and mar what God intended sex to be.
 Sexual abuse in a religious context is far too common.
 Some spouses have used Biblical language to demand sex as a right.
 Shame and guilt, even unconscious, can be intimacy-destroying burdens.